gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 \indent The additive model, when appropriate, provides simpler interpretations for each explanatory variable compared to models with interactions because the effect of one variable is the same regardless of the levels of the other variable and vice versa.
+\index{model!additive}
-There are two tools to aid in understanding the impacts of the two variables in the additive model.
+There are two tools to aid in
+understanding the impacts of the two variables in the additive model.
 First, the model summary provides estimated coefficients with interpretations like those seen in Chapter \@ref(chapter3) (deviation of group $j$ or $k$ from